 Event Ticketing

-NFCKEY can function as an NFC ticket credential wearable designed as an alternative to paper tickets, disposable wristbands, and plastic contactless event cards.
-It can be used as an NFC event ticket for concerts, festivals, venues, and exhibitions, while ticket issuance, validation rules, usage limits, and security remain defined by the event or ticketing system in use.
+NFCKEY can function as a wearable NFC ticket credential for concerts, festivals, venues, and exhibitions — as a durable alternative to paper tickets, disposable wristbands, and plastic contactless cards.
+Ticket issuance, validation rules, usage limits, and security remain fully defined by the event or ticketing system in use.

 Application